cs2620-pr/wire-protocols-grpc/notebook.md

         filtered_messages.append(msg)
 ```

-##### 1.3 Advantages and Disadvantages of Both Approaches
+##### 1.3 The Trade-offs We Found

-**Broadcasting (Original Approach)**:
+**Broadcasting (Our Original Approach)**:

-- ✅ Lower latency for message delivery
+Pros:
+- Messages appeared instantly - much better user experience
-- ✅ Less network traffic when conversations are active
+- Less network traffic when conversations are active
-- ✅ More "chat-like" behavior where messages appear immediately
-- ❌ More complex server-side code to manage connections
-- ❌ Requires custom protocol implementation
+- Felt more "chat-like" with immediate message delivery

+Cons:
+- We spent way too much time debugging socket connection issues
+- Had to write our own protocol from scratch
-- ❌ Difficult to scale with many concurrent users
+- Would be a nightmare to scale beyond a classroom demo

-**Polling (gRPC Approach)**:
+**Polling (Our gRPC Approach)**:

-- ✅ Simpler client and server implementations
+Pros:
+- So much simpler to implement!
+Less hair-pulling debugging sessions
-- ✅ Better scalability with standardized HTTP/2 infrastructure
+- Better scaling potential with standard HTTP/2 infrastructure
-- ✅ Automatic reconnection handling
+- Handles reconnections automatically (huge win!)
-- ✅ More robust against network issues
+- More robust when networks get flaky

-- ❌ Higher latency for message delivery
+Cons:
+- Messages have a slight delay (up to our polling interval)
-- ❌ Potentially more network traffic due to periodic polling
+- More network traffic since we're checking for updates constantly
-- ❌ Less efficient for inactive users (polling when no new messages)
+- Wastes bandwidth for inactive users who are still polling

-We mitigated some of the disadvantages of polling by implementing intelligent update detection:
+We did try to be smart about polling by only updating the UI when something changed:

 ```python
 # Check if messages have changed before updating display